izyware/izy-proxy/README.md

  /favicon.ico
  ```

+## Handling CORS

+The serverObjs variable allows the plug-in modules to handle CORS.
+Note that to handle CORS a plug-in must:
+* Handle the OPTIONS request from the browser.
+A sample response is provided in the OPTIONS
+* Provide the Access-Control-Allow-XXX headers in each request

+You should customize the Access-Control-Allow-XXX headers for your own business needs.

 ## Module Paths

 If you wish to access izy modules from the file system, you may customize the module path resolution rulesets defined in: